smithashley/Cybersecurity-Log/README.md

 - The data was parsed from a log file
 - Columns were merged and renamed
 - The data was filtered to show the occurrence of accepted and failed passwords
-- Pivoted the dataframe to show counts
+- Pivoted the data to show counts
 - Loaded the data as a .csv file

 ## Data Visualization